 41 Avenue de Wagram,

-There has been a place of entertainment for a long time (since the 19th century) at this location.
+There has been a place of entertainment for a long time (since the 19th century) at this location near the Arc de Triomphe.
 Just between the 1930’s and 1970’s, three legitimate theatres, two movie theatres, and a ballroom have been located there.

 The Empire changed owners many times through the years, among them the Brothers Amar, a circus family that installed sophisticated machinery which could convert the stage for circus shows.